White Window 1.xx User's Guide

 Tabular Format | Other functions | Troubleshooting | Technical reference

-Values in each cell of the table can be changed using the space bar or double-clicking the mouse.
+Changing values in tabular format Values in each cell of the table can be changed using the space bar or double-clicking the mouse.
 In some cases this will cause a pop-up menu to appear with choices for the cell's value.
 In other cases, such as frequency, the value needs to be typed in.
 When the value must be input using the keyboard, the edit control in the upper-right corner of the dialog is used.
 To make a change, you can either hit the space bar (or double-click the mouse) on the desired cell in the table and type in the new value (hitting return when you are done) or you can click on the edit control and type in the text (again hitting return).
 Keyboard focus is automatically returned to the table when return is pressed.
+The help bar below the table will prompt you on the valid range of input when a text cell in selected for editing.

 Contents|Setting up the hardware | Getting started | Connecting to the hardware | Filters | Limiting